-These handpieces operate only when a 2.35mm shank bur is inserted.
+These handpieces operate only when a 3/32" shank bur is inserted.
 It will lock if bur is not inserted.
 To insert bur, move lever 180° clockwise towards the back (shaft connection end) of handpiece.
-Insert or change a 2.35mm shank bur and move lever 180° forward.
+Insert or change a 3/32" shank bur and move lever 180° forward.
 Make sure lever is completely locked into the forward position.

 Nos.
-18 and 18D Handpieces:
+18, 18D, and 18SJ Handpieces:

 These handpieces have a lever on side of handpiece.
-Push the spring loaded lever in to open collet and release the shank of accessory (2.35mm only).
-Insert accessory while holding the lever down with thumb or finger.
+Push the spring loaded lever in to open collet and release the shank of accessory (3/32" only).
+Insert accessory while holding the lever down.
 Never push lever down while handpiece or flexible shaft are rotating.

 Nos.
-52, 52D, and 53 Handpieces:
+52, 52D, and 52SJ Handpieces:

-These quick change handpieces have a unique push/pull collet chuck release mechanism for rapid accessory changing (2.35mm only).
+These quick change handpieces have a unique push/pull collet chuck release mechanism for rapid accessory changing (3/32" only in 52 and 52D).
 Wait for the motor, flexible shaft, and accessory to come to a full stop before opening the chuck.
 After accessory has stopped rotating, pull the outer grip forward with one hand while holding the back of the handpiece with the other.
 Remove the accessory and insert the shank of the new one at least 1" (25mm) into the chuck.
 Pull the grip all the way back until the chuck snaps closed.